Compose Multiplatform

 You can choose the platforms across which to share your UIs using Compose Multiplatform:

 Having experience with Jetpack Compose (for Android), it is a very small step to Compose Multiplatform.
 We noticed that with very minor changes we can make our existing Android-specific code run on other platforms, like iOS.
-Of course we already noticed that, especially on iOS, this is still in alpha, due to the lack of available libraries and the minor glitches that we see.
-Nevertheless this is a very interesting development that we want to keep our eye on
+With only a minor setup change, our newly written UI is now reusable on a variety of other platforms.

 Related technologies